redoste/redoste.xyz/content/posts/20200421-wii-sports-modding-1.md

 * COPY/SCRUB 1/1 FST:RSPP01.modded/ -> WBFS:RSPP01.modded.wbfs
 ```

-After a little bit of search we can identify two important things:
+After a little bit of search, we can identify two important things:
 * The `sys/main.dol` file, it is the main game binary in the [DOL format](https://wiibrew.org/wiki/DOL) (the executable format for the Wii and the GameCube)
 * The `files/Stage/RPGolScene/` folder, it contains a file per golf track.
 The name of most of the file is in the form `glf_course_fcX.carc` where `fc` is for *Family Computer* or *Famicom* (the Japanese version of the NES) and the number identify the number of the track it corresponds to in the [1984 *Golf* NES game](https://en.wikipedia.org/wiki/Golf_(1984_video_game)).
 ```bash